johnpeart/johnpeart.github.io/src/posts/blogpost/2023-05-01-eurovision-first-listens.md

 This year, I've listened to the entirety of the [official Eurovision album](https://music.apple.com/gb/album/eurovision-song-contest-liverpool-2023/1679320437) in one go, without looking at which song is which.
 I've then gone back and listened to each song again, before putting finger to keyboard.

 As for length of commentary, I am ditching my 280 character limit.
-It's all about vibes now.
-If it's a crap song, I'll write a little.
-If it's a great song, I'll write a lot.
+It’s all about vibes now.
+If it’s a crap song, I'll write a little.
+If it’s a great song, I'll write a lot.

 So let’s get stuck in...